-What is the correct process for responding to an employment tribunal claim?
+What is the correct PROCEDURE for responding to an employment tribunal claim?

 If your employee has approached you about their grievance and the issue hasn’t been settled, and you have gone through ACAS early conciliation without successful resolution, they can file an employment tribunal claim.

-You will receive a copy of the ET3 form that you must fill out and return within 28 days of the date the form was sent to your address.
-In failing to do so, you could risk losing your right to contest the case.
+You will receive a copy of an employment tribunal form ET3, asking you to respond and return it within 28 days of the date the form was sent to your address.
+If you fail to do this, you could risk losing your right to contest the case.

-The details of your response make up the case you will be putting to the tribunal as your defence, so it can be a good idea to reach out to an experienced solicitor, such as those available through First4lawyers, to make sure the process is followed correctly.
+The details of your response make up the case you will be putting to the tribunal as your defence, so it's a good idea to speak to one of our experienced solicitors here at First4Lawyers, to make sure the procedure is followed correctly.
 You can ask for an extension beyond the 28-day period, as long as you have good reason.

 As the employer, what should I do to prepare for the hearing?